 Six decades later Peña told interviewers Blanco’s search of the corpses produced two gold watches and the photograph of “una mujer hermosísima” (a most beautiful woman).

 We should assess this.

 The discredited Bolivian shoot-out story means Cassidy and Longabaugh could have remained active in South America post-1908.
-Given multiple yanqui gangs roaming Argentina-Chile, and with Evans and Wilson often posing as Butch and Sundance, it’s likely the Frontier Police weren’t always sure who their quarry was.
+Multiple yanqui gangs roamed Argentina-Chile, and Evans and Wilson often posed as Butch and Sundance.
+So it’s likely the Frontier Police weren’t always sure who their quarry was.

 But in Peña’s story, researchers yearn for solid answers to:

 - (2) Where were they buried?
 (Recent advances in DNA analysis compel this question.)

 - (3) Assuming it existed, what became of “the most beautiful woman” photo?